 The manner in which the Thessalonians received the gospel was in the sphere of “power.”
-The gospel team delivered their message in a powerful manner – in the sphere of the power of God.
+The gospel team powerfully delivered their message – in the sphere of the power of God.

 When we present the gospel in power, it compels and grips those without Christ.
-The reason the gospel compels the lost is because it is real.
+The reason the gospel compels the lost is that it is real.
 It transforms hundreds of thousands of lives.
-Jesus lives today in Heaven and He lives in the hearts of people today.
+Jesus lives today in Heaven, and He lives in the hearts of people today.
 The gospel changed the Thessalonians too.
 They were different for having exposed themselves to the gospel.

 The gospel carries the inherent power of God with it.

 The gospel is not drab, dull, or ineffective if we engage its inherent power.
 God will use the inherent power of the gospel to cause those without Christ to embrace the Son of God.

 “Jesus answered and said to them, ‘You are mistaken, not knowing the Scriptures nor the power of God‘” (Matthew 22:29).